LUDOVIC NICOLAS STUDIO

 Spire of Notre-Dame Cathedral - Paris, France

-The Jacobin mentality, perfected through deceptive initiations that absorbed upstarts of all kinds, dealt the final blow with the humiliating idea that man could now be considered equal to God.
-This kind of teaching is blasphemy according to 1 Corinthians 6:19: « Do you not know that your bodies are temples of the Holy Spirit, who is in you, whom you have received from God?
-You are not your own. » From then on, the Gnostic doctrine of divine transcendence had no place in the temple.
-And the operative was cunningly replaced by the speculative: why bother to look at the sky and its planisphere of stars, since in the eyes of these merchants, who never really left the temple, there is no truth outside that of the all-seeing eye?
+The Jacobin mentality, perfected by fallacious initiations into which all sorts of arrivistes rushed, ultimately delivered the coup de grâce with the abject idea that man could henceforth be considered the equal of God.
+This kind of doctrine is a blasphemy in light of Chapter 6, Verse 19, of the First Epistle to the Corinthians (a book of the New Testament), written by the Apostle Paul: « Do you not know that your bodies are temples of the Holy Spirit, who is in you, whom you have received from God?
+You are not your own. » From then on, the Gnostic teaching of divine transcendence no longer had a place in the temple.
+And the operative was insidiously replaced by the speculative: why bother to look at the sky and its starry planisphere, since in the eyes of these merchants, who never truly left the temple, there is no longer any truth outside of that of the all-seeing eye?

 •••••